-Option 1: That we use the gifts of the Spirit given to each of us to help alleviate the climate crisis that is threatening all of creation, let us pray to the Lord...
+Option 1: That we use the gifts of the Spirit given to each of us to help reduce the factors that are provoking the climate crisis threatening all of us, let us pray to the Lord...

-Option 2: That we may take to heart Pope Francis' call to care for our common home in simple ways by reducing our wastefulness in our "throwaway culture," let us pray to the Lord...
+Option 2: That we take to heart Pope Francis' call to care for our common home in simple ways by reducing our wastefulness in the throwaway culture in which we all live here, let us pray to the Lord...

-Further Resources

-Feedback: Info@CatholicClimateCovenant.org

-Webpage: www.catholicclimatecovenant.org/resource/english-homily-help
+Further Resources Feedback: Info@CatholicClimateCovenant.org Webpage: www.catholicclimatecovenant.org/resource/english-homily-help